Depending on where you reside in the world–there will be different requirements for how fixed-route transport and Paratransit services must operate.

 - Booking system can automatically manage onboard capacity and social distancing, ensuring maximum passenger numbers do not exceed safe levels

-- Benefits for bus operators/agencies
+Benefits for bus Operators and Agencies:

 - Enables routing and bus provision based on known demand, improving service utilisation and efficiency